-The underwater treadmill is used as a form of hydrotherapy for dogs and cats and is a very beneficial and low impact therapy in rehabilitation.
+The underwater treadmill is used as a form of hydrotherapy for dogs and cats and is very beneficial in rehabilitation.
 The underwater treadmill uses the resistance and buoyancy of water to prevent bearing weight on an injured or disabled limb or joint.
 When submerged, the weight of the body is supported, reducing stress on the joints.
 The warm water can also facilitate muscle relaxation and tendon stretch.

 - Assist with your pet’s range of motion, muscle tone, coordination, and stamina.